pkrll/Twarpy/README.md

 $Twarpy = new Twarpy($config, THREE_LEGGED);
 ```
 ##### Using Application-only auth
-* The app-only auth method is similary to the 3-Legged method, but does not require the user to authenticate the application.
+* The app-only auth method is similarly to the 3-Legged method, but does not require the user to authenticate the application.
 This auth method does not allow for requests that require user context, like creating or deleting tweets.
 * To initialize Twarpy with this auth method, you need the previously collected consumer key and secret tokens.
 * Create the Twarpy object and use the constant ``APP_ONLY`` as the second parameter:
 ```php